- 1.Gas & Energy

 Regional utility Black Hills Corp. is buying natural gas provider SourceGas, which serves 425,000 customers in Nebraska, Arkansas, Colorado and Wyoming, for roughly $1.2 billion.

 The South Dakota Public Utilities Commission has slated a public hearing on the Keystone XL pipeline project.

-A proposed settlement would allow Montana-Dakota Utilities Co. to raise rates for natural gas to its customers in the Black Hills area while decreasing charges in eastern South Dakota.
+Montana-Dakota Utilities Co. is seeking to raise electric and natural gas rates for its customers in South Dakota.

 Receive notification via e-mail of the latest KELO Business posts.
 Subscribe by Industry or receive all articles, you choose.
 Log in to your uShare account to subscribe.